webx-plus/WebX-Specification/docs/htmlpp/input.md

 </html>
 ```

-## Content

-None

 ## Attributes

-- Class - classes it has
 - Placeholder - placeholder text
 - Type - the type of input
+- Disabled - whether the input can be written to

 ## Support